abilandz/PH8124/Lecture_5/Lecture_5.md

  *) some code when all specified options are not met ;;
 esac
 ```
-This functionality can be combined with the shell built-in command **shift**, to implement support for option which takes its own argument.
+This functionality can be combined with the shell built-in command **shift**, to implement support for option which takes its own argument, covering both short and lengthy format for option names.
 When you use **shift N** in the script or function body, basically you drop the first **N** arguments supplied to that script or function.
 For instance, if the function is defined this way:
 ```bash
 function fun
 {